Royal Opera House launches iPhone game

-LONDON The Royal Opera House on Thursday launched a new game for iPhone users that casts them as a stressed out stage manager struggling to produce a show in time for the overture.
+LONDON London's Royal Opera House on Thursday launched a new game for iPhone users that casts them as a stressed out stage manager struggling to produce a show in time for the overture.

 "The Show Must Go On" is the famous opera house's latest initiative to engage a wider audience and branch out into new media.